bsc-mem/Mess-simulator/Standalone/README.md

 Ensure you have compiled the simulator with ``make`` first before running any experiments.
 To build the simulator go to Section [4.
 Build and Run](#4-build-and-run)

 ---

-## 3. Simulation Parameters

-The Mess simulator requires several input parameters to model memory behavior accurately.
-These need to be given to the function calls made from the load generator.
-Here’s an explanation of each:

-#### Parameters

-1. ```<curve_path>```:
-    - Path to the memory bandwidth-latency curve file (e.g., ./data/skylake-ddr4).
-    - The simulator will use this curve as a reference
-2. ```<pause_value>``` [REWRITE]:
-    - Controls the memory issue rate.
-    - Smaller values simulate higher bandwidth, while larger values simulate lower bandwidth.
-3. ```<frequencyCPU>```:
-    - Frequency of the simulated CPU in GHz.
-    - Used to convert the timing data from nanoseconds (ns) in the curves to cycles, as simulators operate on a per-cycle basis.
-4. ```<onChipLatency>```:
-    - The latency (in nanoseconds) from the CPU core to the memory controller.
-    - Subtracted from the curve values to isolate memory controller-to-main-memory latency.

-#### How It Works

-1. The Mess simulator processes the memory bandwidth-latency curves and adjusts latency values based on the provided CPU frequencies.
-2. It simulates memory requests using the **MessMemCtrl** class, calculating latency and bandwidth for each configuration.
-3. Outputs are made up of:
-    - **Latency (in nanoseconds)**: Calculated based on CPU frequency and curve data.
-    - **Bandwidth (in GB/s)**: Determined by the issue rate and pause value.

----